jonathan-vella/what-the-caf/learning_path_modules/02_Strategy_and_Plan_Hackathon/challenges/challenge4.md

 ## Challenge 4 – Success Criteria

 1. Capture content from Challenges 1 through 3 in a presentation format.
+Max time per team is of 20mins
 2. Impress the other teams and sell it to your coach!